doc. PhDr. Lubomír Cingl, Ph.D.

-I am an Associate Professor at the Department of Economics of the University of Economics, Prague, and a CERGE-EI Foundation Teaching Fellow.
+I am an Associate Professor at the Department of Economics of the Prague University of Economics and Business, and a CERGE-EI Foundation Teaching Fellow.
 I received Ph.D. from Charles University in Prague in 2016 under the supervision of Dr. Michal Bauer.
 My research areas include mainly behavioral and experimental economics and social psychology.
 I am generally interested in studying human decision using experimental methods.
 My current projects examine topics such as the effects of time pressure and stress on human behavior, theories of secularization and religious beliefs; dishonesty, antisocial & delinquent behavior; ambiguity and risk-preferences; and individual willingness to compete.

 Courses taught at UoE

 - 5IE375 Drugs in Economics

 - 5IE460 Economics of Religion

 - Cahlíková, J., Cingl, L. and Levely, I. (2019).
 “How Stress Affects Performance and Competitiveness across Gender” Management Science (link)

 - Willard, A. K., Cingl, L., & Norenzayan, A. (2019).
 Cognitive Biases and Religious Belief: A path model replication in the Czech Republic and Slovakia with a focus on anthropomorphism.
 Social Psychological and Personality Science (Link, link to preprint)

 - Cingl, L. (2018) “Social Learning under Acute Stress” PLoS ONE 13(8), e0202335 (link)